Environmental movement in Australia: Late 20th century

 The environmental movement reached a peak in Australia in the 1980s.
 Popular Australian culture began to embrace the environmental messages of rock bands like Midnight Oil.
+Blockades disrupting logging, mining, dredging, clearing and other environmentally destructive activities were increasingly undertaken throughout the 1980s and have become regularly used by campaigners.

 The sinking of the Rainbow Warrior in New Zealand polarised the community on the green movement.
 Nuclear testing and whaling in the Pacific region had major impacts on the social consciousness of Australia.
 The environmental movement also became a hot political issue.
 The Australian Labor Party, in particular, began to capitalise on the popularity in its election campaigning with a national conservation and soil conservation strategy.

 In July 1989, Bob Hawke made a famous "Our Country, Our Future" speech that the Australian Labor Party would plant a billion trees to combat soil erosion and declared the 1990s the "Decade of Landcare".

 In the same year, the government introduced the Industrial Chemicals Notification and Assessment Act 1989, the focus of which was to eliminate the use of chlorofluorocarbons.
 The widening hole in the ozone layer was of high concern due to Australia's growing rate of skin cancer incidence.

-However, with the shift to the Keating Government the economy became the dominant issue and government environmental policy was not a mainstream political issue for over a decade.
+However, with the shift to the Keating government the economy became the dominant issue and government environmental policy was not a mainstream political issue for over a decade.

 21st century

 The 2000s Australian drought made climate change a more prominent issue at the turn of the century.
 A Newspoll released prior to the 2007 federal election found that the environment was the fourth most important issue to voters behind Medicare, education and the economy.
 At the grassroots level, Extinction Rebellion and School Strike for Climate were both active in Australia from the 2010s.
 Between 2010 and 2019, Australian environmental groups advertised over 24,000 events on Facebook.
+Grassroots climate change activism has continued into the 2020s with groups such as Rising Tide, Blockade Australia, and Disrupt Burrup Hub continuing to use disruptive tactics to challenge projects, gain media coverage, and recruit people to the movement.

 The governments of John Howard, Kevin Rudd and Julia Gillard all prioritised climate change policies such as carbon pricing and emissions trading schemes.
 Thousands of protesters joined Say Yes demonstrations in support of carbon pricing in 2011.
 However, the government of Tony Abbott opposed environmental policies and abolished a number of schemes after their 2013 federal election victory.
 Subsequent prime minister Malcolm Turnbull unsuccessfully proposed a National Energy Guarantee to address climate change and energy issues, but was also later removed as party leader due to opposition to it.
 His replacement, Scott Morrison, and his government were criticised for their response to the 2019–20 Australian bushfire season, which brought climate change to further popular attention.

 Environmental issues were a key political issue in the 2022 federal election, where a loose alliance of "teal independent" candidates made addressing climate change a key campaign issue and won several seats from the incumbent Liberal coalition.